Sigmmma/c20/src/content/h1/map/readme.md

 Maps with the extension `.yelo` can only be played using a game client running the [OpenSauce][] mod, which extends Halo's engine with new tag types, higher limits, and extra renderer features.
 These maps are typically [custom campaign missions][os-maps] specifically designed to take advantage of these extensions.

 ## Invader/Chimera compressed maps
-Note that Chimera's downloaded map files, or Invader-compressed maps, use a custom compressed format which is not backwards compatible with the base game or other mods despite sharing the `.map` extension.
+Note that [Chimera][] 's downloaded map files, or Invader-compressed maps, use a custom compressed format which is not backwards compatible with the base game or other mods despite sharing the `.map` extension.

 # Map distribution
 Most map files are self-contained and can be shared freely.
 Maps which rely on custom resource maps need to be distributed with those resource maps too, which is more common for complete campaign overhaul mods.